 Four safe and effective Covid-19 vaccines have been approved by the medicines regulator for the UK.
-The Pfizer/BioNTech and AstraZeneca (Oxford) vaccines are available across the UK, the Moderna vaccine roll out has begun in England and Wales, and the recently approved single-dose vaccine made by Janssen will be available later this year.
+The Pfizer/BioNTech, AstraZeneca (Oxford), and Moderna vaccines are available across the UK, and the recently approved single-dose vaccine made by Janssen will be available later this year.

 The Covid-19 vaccine is free and available to everyone who will benefit, starting with those most at risk.
 Everybody in the priority groups - including clinically vulnerable people and health and social care workers - have been offered their first dose, and will be invited to have their second vaccine within eight to 12 weeks, depending where you live in the UK.

 UPDATE: People with severely weakened immune systems will be offered a third Covid-19 vaccine dose from September.

 The Joint Committee on Vaccination and Immunisation (JCVI) has advised that people aged 12 and over who are severely immunosuppressed should be offered a third dose as part of their primary vaccination course.
 People who are immuno-suppressed may not have the full immune response to the vaccines and therefore may be less protected than the wider population.
 A third dose of the vaccine will be offered to help lift this group's immunity level and give them greater protection against the virus.

 The offer of a third dose is separate to any potential booster programme, which is still being considered by the JCVI.

 An effective vaccine will be the best way to protect cancer patients and the most vulnerable from coronavirus and is the biggest breakthrough since the pandemic began.
 It is a huge step forward in our fight against coronavirus, potentially saving tens of thousands of lives.

 We answer some of the commonly asked questions about the coronavirus vaccines and others that are in development.